Copper

 chemical element in Earth's crust and is found throughout the world,

-from the Andes mountains of Chile (the world's leading producer of
+from the Andes mountains of Chile (the leading producer, which generates just under a third of

 Canada, Poland, Peru, Zambia, and Australia, are also important